The s6 command

 - s6 set status lists the services named names...

-in the working set with their current
+in the current set with their current

 prescription, i.e.